 The right-of-use assets are also subject to impairment.
-Refer to accounting policies on impairment on non-financial assets in ii) Lease liabilities
+Refer to accounting policies on impairment on non-financial assets in this note.

+ii) Lease liabilities

 At the commencement date of the lease, the Group recognizes lease liabilities measured at the present value of lease payments to be made over the lease term.
 The lease payments include fixed payments (including in-substance fixed payments) less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under residual value guarantees.
 The lease payments also include the exercise price of a purchase option reasonably certain to be exercised by the Group and payments of penalties for terminating the lease, if the lease term reflects the Group exercising the option to terminate.
-Variable lease payments that do not depend on an index or a rate are recognized as expenses (unless they are incurred to produce inventories) in the period in which the event or condition that triggers the payment occurs.